adrianArimany/Proyecto_IPC_archivos/README.md

 ---
 ## Information about the files:
 * Results_from_investigation.xlsx contains the results from the questionnaire.

 Note that the values 0 implies No, and 1 implies Yes (Si).

+* Fisher_Exact_Test_Result.R  contains the statistics that test whether Satisfaccion and Conomiciento have a indepedent relationship.

 *
 ---
 # Installing R and RStudio